miragejs/ember-cli-mirage/docs/latest/defining-routes.md

   <p>Route handlers can also create, update and delete database records.</p>
 </aside>

 Now, Mirage will respond to this route with all the `user` records in its database.
-To seed your database with data, you can use [factories](../seeding-your-database) or [fixtures](../seeding-your-database).
+You'll learn more about seeding your database with initial data in the next section.

 As long as all your Mirage routes read from and write to the database, user interactions will persist during a single session.
 This lets users interact with your app as if it were wired up to a real server.